MonsterReporter/Cockroach-game/GAME/levels/README.md

 # Level Editor

-In the main menu press l to access the level editor
+In the main menu press l to access the level editor.

 You define what save you load before editing in the load_level.txt file. with only the name of the file.
-Not the directory or foramt.
+Not the directory or format.

+You can also change what levels are loaded when pressing play button with level_list.txt.

 # Controls
 You select the obejct you want to place.